 - The appropriate terminology for the LGBTQ community and how to utilize it

-- Barriers faced specifically by LGBTQ youth and families in the foster care system
+- Barriers faced specifically by LGBTQ individuals in employment and the workplace

-- Best practices for engaging, including, and supporting LGBTQ youth in foster care
+- Best practices for engaging, including, and supporting LGBTQ employees

-- Resources that support LGBTQ youth and families in Philadelphia
+- Resources to support LGBTQ clients and employees

 Presenter: Evan Thornburg